hp-smart/hp-smart.github.io/README.md

 ## Steps to Install hp smart

-**To install your HP printer using 123.hp.com, you can follow these steps:**
+**To install your HP printer using hp smart, you can follow these steps:**

 1. Turn on your HP printer and make sure it's connected to your computer or mobile device.
 2. Open a web browser on your computer or mobile device and go to hp smart.